 All residential development allotments, when approved by the City Council, shall run with the residential development project and the lot or parcel of land for which the residential development allotment was issued.
 Except as provided in this section, residential development allotments shall not be transferable by a developer except as an incident to the transfer of undivided fee title to such land to another person.
-Any attempt to transfer a residential development allotment was issued shall be null and void and shall, without further action of the City Council, constitute a termination of the residential development allotments may only be used for the residential development project for which the residential development allotment was issued.
+Any attempt to transfer a residential development allotment except as an incident to the transfer of fee title to the land for which the residential development allotment was issued shall be null and void and shall, without further action of the City Council, constitute a termination of the residential development allotment which was the subject of the purported transfer.
+Allocated residential development allotments may only be used for the residential development project for which the residential development allotment was issued.